With the best budget microphones, you can achieve amazing sound quality at an affordable price.

 My choice among microphones under $100

-Good choice for those who need a compact portable device.
+Good budget microphone for those who need a compact portable device.

 Category: large-diaphragm condenser [USB]